-At the risk of recounting anxieties here that are no doubt familiar to pretty much anyone reading this: times are tough at the moment.
-Being a single parent isn’t exactly a walk in the park at the best of time, but the state of the economy has further complicated the prospect of parenting without a partner.
+At the risk of recounting anxieties here that are no doubt familiar to pretty much, anyone, reading this: times are tough at the moment.
+Being a single parent isn’t exactly a walk in the park at the best of times, but the state of the economy has further complicated the prospect of parenting without a partner.
 While the challenges of single parenting are probably too numerous to list here, a good argument could be made that virtually all of them are in some way, monetary.
 At the very least, if money doesn’t inevitably make someone’s life easier, having less of it makes life harder.

 So, with the importance of money established, here are ways in which a single parent can manage it wisely.

 This may seem like an obvious one, but establishing and sticking to a budget is extremely important.
 Do so by taking an inventory of monthly spending and plot out spending patterns based on fixed and average expenditures: how much always goes to rent or mortgage and bills, and how much on average goes to food, gas, clothing, entertainment, etc. Once a budget’s been set up, it’s easier to plan to spend and it’s easier to save.

 Almost inevitably, budgets reveal surprises: more money is consistently spent in one area than you’d have guessed, while you end up spending less in another, etc. Understanding those trends also contributes to effective saving.

 Build up Savings and an Emergency Fund

 Everyone’s saving decisions and priorities, of course, unique and based on their specific budget and spending habits.
 However, some more universal hints can contribute to good saving habits.
 One good strategy is thinking of savings as money that isn’t yours (for spending at least), or like another bill.
 Getting in the habit of putting away as little as twenty dollars a month in a savings account can yield huge benefits later.
 Most banks will automatically transfer a portion of a paycheck into a savings account.